AssafTzurEl/tzurel.co.il/content/lectures/IntroToHiTech.md

 ---
 tags: lecture_general
 permalink: false
-title: Introduction to the hi-tech industry (series)
+title: Introduction to the hi-tech industry (lecture series)
 ---

 This series of lectures explores the dynamic and ever-changing landscape of the technology sector.
 They can be delivered as standalone presentations, integrated into a full course, or seamlessly woven to create an encompassing overview.